Products and Services Privacy Policy

 Purpose of this privacy policy

-Our customers and data suppliers will have a lawful reason for processing your data and will have a separate relationship with you.
+Our Customers and Data Suppliers will have a lawful reason for processing your data and will have a separate relationship with you.
 They are separately required to provide you with information (for example through their own privacy notice) about how they collect and process your data.

 Contact details

-Infinian Data Services Limited
+Infinian Data Solutions Limited

 Glasshouse